KCreate/leonardschuetz.ch/server/resources/blog/161119_charly-lang/article.md

 # The Charly programming language
 ## 20. November 2016

 I've recently been working on my own programming language.

-I called it Charly.
+I call it Charly.

 Charly is a interpreted, dynamically-typed and object-oriented programming language.
 It borrows some concepts from Ruby, such as operator overloading or treating the primitive types as objects.
 The syntax is inspired by JavaScript.

 # Hello World
 This is the simplest way to print "Hello World" in Charly.

-> Note: All syntax samples are highlighted using the javascript highlighter.
+> Note: All syntax samples are highlighted using the JavaScript highlighter.
 Since both languages share a lot of their syntax and grammar, this works out most of the time.

 ```javascript
 print("Hello World")